vdbrink/vdbrink.github.io/homeassistant/homeassistant_web_scraper.md

 * A numbered list that matches all the third columns values from the table as TD HTML elements, is visible.
 * The fifth row contains the data.
 This is index **4** (start counting by 0)
 <br>
 Now all the required input data is available for the scraper.
-It's time to setup the scraper in Home Assistant.
+It's time to set up the scraper in Home Assistant.

 ---
 ## Configure the scraper in Home Assistant